SwiftERM Hyper-personalisation for ecommerce email marketing

 • Plan their D&A strategy in the context of ecosystem thinking where each element impacts and is impacted by the whole.
 This means investments in D&A teams must work with their Enterprise Architect colleagues to ensure D&A capabilities are factored into a consistent broad technical architecture as well the balance of risk and reward D&A investments can bring.

-• Plan on engaging with stakeholders across the organisation to understand the best approach to drive D&A adoption (which will not always just mean more and better analysis and insights but also aligns with human psychology and values).
+• Plan on engaging with stakeholders across the organisation to understand the best approach to drive D&A adoption (which will not always just mean more and better analysis and insights but also align with human psychology and values).

 What You Need to Know